Experienced Personal Injury Lawyers Serving Victims and their Families in the Monroe Area

 Despite its charms, however, Monroe has dealt with its share of urban problems, particularly the clustering of urban development around Highway 2 and the resulting traffic congestion.
 Serious traffic accidents are not uncommon, and even fatal accidents are not unheard of.
 Most serious accidents, whether they be auto accidents or pedestrian accidents, are the result of someone’s negligence.
 When the victim and the culpable party are not the same person, Washington personal injury law allows the victim to claim full compensation for all losses suffered, including both tangible and intangible losses.

 Dealing with the potentially catastrophic financial difficulties that accompany a serious accident can be more than overwhelming for an accident victim or a grieving survivor.
-At Brett McCandlis Brown, we make it our business to resolve these difficulties for our clients in a caring, compassionate, and absolutely professional manner, all without sacrificing our willingness to confront stingy insurance companies and anyone else who would deny our clients justice if we would let them.
+At Brett McCandlis Brown & Conner, we make it our business to resolve these difficulties for our clients in a caring, compassionate, and absolutely professional manner, all without sacrificing our willingness to confront stingy insurance companies and anyone else who would deny our clients justice if we would let them.

 Frequently Asked Questions (FAQs)